shingleproject/Shingle/README.md

 A verification test engine is continuously run in response to source code changes, some of which is tested under [http://travis-ci.org/shingleproject/Shingle](Travis "Travis")

+An earlier version of the library Shingle 1.0 is available at: [https://github.com/shingleproject/Shingle1.0](https://github.com/shingleproject/Shingle1.0 "Shingle1.0")